hackingprincesa/Active-Directory-Lab/README.md

 - Tools and Utilities: PowerShell, RSAT tools, and other administrative tools for managing the environment.

 **Software Used**
-- Virtualization: VMware Workstation / VirtualBox / Hyper-V
+- Virtualization: VirtualBox
-- Operating Systems: Windows Server 2022, Windows 10, and Linux
+- Operating Systems: Windows Server 2022, Windows 10, Kali Linux
-- Additional Tools: Sysinternals Suite, Wireshark, and MyDFIR-suggested utilities
+- Additional Tools: Sysinternals Suite, Wireshark, and Splunk

 **Configuration Steps**
-1. Virtual Machine Setup: Created virtual machines for the domain controller and client machines.
+1. Virtual Machine Setup: Installed Virtual Box for the domain controller and client machines.
 2. AD Domain Setup: Installed Active Directory Domain Services (AD DS) and promoted the server to a domain controller.
 3. DNS Configuration: Configured DNS zones for domain name resolution.
 4. Group Policies: Implemented policies for user and computer settings.
 5. User and Group Management: Created and managed users, groups, and organizational units (OUs).
 6. Additional Features: Set up File Sharing, Remote Desktop, and other services.

 **Enhancements**